Join our dedicated team and make a tangible difference in the lives of adolescents. Your skills can contribute to a

 • Must have reliable transportation, a valid Texas driver’s license, and valid vehicle insurance.

-• The position requires driving in a personal and/or agency vehicle, including freeways and highways, to satellite offices, offsite meetings, and events as needed.
+• The position requires driving in a personal and/or agency vehicle, including freeways and highways, to

 • Must be able to work on a flexible schedule as needed to meet work, program, and project deadlines.